Geometric zeta functions for higher rank p-adic groups: The Lefschetz formula

-for the Euler-Poincar\'e characteristic.
-We also define the higher Euler characteristic as
+Let $\Sigma$ be a group with finite dimensional rational cohomology.
+For $r\in\N$ we define the \emph{higher Euler characteristic} as

-for $r\in\N$ As $\Ga$ acts freely on the Bruhat-Tits building $\CB$ of $G$, which is contractible, the quotient $\Ga\bs \CB$ is a classifying space for $\Ga$, hence the cohomological dimension of $\Ga$ is bounded by the dimension of $\CB$, hence finite.
+where the sum is actually finite.
+As $\Ga$ acts freely on the Bruhat-Tits building $\CB$ of $G$, which is contractible, the quotient $\Ga\bs \CB$ is a classifying space for $\Ga$, hence the rational cohomology of $\Ga$ coincides with the cohomology of the finite CW-complex $\Ga\bs\CB$, hence is finite-dimensional.